Craft CMS and CVE-202532432

 We marked those releases as critical so affected sites would display a banner to control panel users, urging them to update.

-On April 17, 2025, we discovered evidence to suggest the vulnerability was being exploited in the wild, so we decided to email all potentially affected license holders, encouraging them to update or install the Craft CMS Security Patches library as a stop-gap.
+On April 17, 2025, we discovered evidence to suggest the vulnerability was being exploited in the wild, so we emailed all potentially affected license holders, encouraging them to update or install the Craft CMS Security Patches library as a stop-gap.

 Triage #